Retirement Living Hub

 Where Can I Find Active Communities?

 Locating the right active adult community requires thorough research and exploring various resources.
-You have multiple avenues to explore, both online and offline, to find communities that match your preferences and needs.
-The search process benefits from a systematic approach.
+I spent two full years on this, so I can tell you there are multiple avenues to explore, both online and offline, to find communities that match your preferences and needs.

 Effective strategies for finding communities include:

 • Online Directories and Websites: Many specialized websites list 55+ communities by state, city, and even specific features.
 Websites like A Place for Mom or other senior living directories offer extensive listings and search filters.
+This is where I started, building my initial list.

 • Local Real Estate Agents: Real estate agents specializing in senior living or 55+ communities possess in-depth knowledge of local options.
 They can guide you through the market and arrange tours.